-We are celebrating our 12th birthday, a milestone for a small magazine dedicated to covering the arts.
-The Arts Fuse has published over 5,000 articles and receives 40,000+ visits a month, with approximately 50,000 page views.
+We are celebrating our 15th birthday, a milestone for a small, independent magazine dedicated to covering the arts.
+The Arts Fuse has published over 7,000 articles and receives 60,000+ visits a month.

 Why The Arts Fuse?
 Its birth was a reaction to the declining arts coverage in newspapers, magazines, radio, and television.
 When the number of news pages shrink in the mainstream media, attention is paid.
 But the continual whittling down of arts coverage has been passed over in silence.
 Editor-in-Chief Bill Marx started the magazine to preserve the craft of professional arts criticism online, while also looking at new and innovative ways to evolve the cultural conversation and bring together critics, readers, and artists.

 Serious criticism, by talking about the strengths, weaknesses, and contributions of the arts, plays an indispensable role in the cultural ecology.
 Smaller, newer organizations need a response.
 When they are ignored as they are by the mainstream media, they fail to gain an audience.
 And without an audience, they fold, further weakening the entire ecosystem.

 Assist us in our mission: to keep arts and culture hale and hearty through dialogue rather than marketing.

 HELP The Arts Fuse thrive by providing underwriting for the magazine.
 Even better — make a tax deductible donation.